rcmasallera/kubernetes-vars-deployer/README.md

 # Recommendations:
     If it is ok that you can, do NOT use this to save passwords on config files.

+> [!TIP]
-    For general proposes, i dont want root creating files, so this code check the uid and rejects root.
-You can bypass this by editing the code at main. maybe a future add as a parameter, but idts.
+>  For general proposes, i dont want root creating files, so this code check
+>  the uid and rejects root.
+You can bypass this by editing the code at main.
+>  maybe a future add as a parameter, but idts.